Today we will dive into how to spend less on groceries – by popular request. I’ve been wanting to do a post like this for a long time, so there it is!

 There are several very important things that I do to lower my grocery spending.
-I’ve reverse engineered and identified what makes me keep my food spending low.
+I’ve reverse-engineered and identified what makes me keep my food spending low.
 Let’s dive straight into them here.

 Grocery Shop Once Per Week

 The most important one is that I only go to the grocery shop once per week, sometimes less.
-Before I was going to the grocery shop every day, because it was a one minute walk.
+Before I was going to the grocery shop every day because it was a one-minute walk.
 Now I have to walk 15 minutes (shocking, I know!) to get to the nearest supermarket.
 This is not the cheapest supermarket, so going there every day would up my grocery spending.
 I do my weekly grocery shopping at a low-cost supermarket.

 I’m a big fan of Lidl, which is a low-cost supermarket in Europe that has great quality products.
-It’s similar to Aldi but with more choice in products.
+It’s similar to Aldi but with more choices in products.
 I go there once a week when I’m doing my weekly trip to the gas station.
 Two birds in one stone.

-If you’re in doubt how to lower your grocery spending, I would really recommend only going once per week.
+If you’re in doubt about how to lower your grocery spending, I would really recommend only going once per week.
 You don’t get tempted as much to buy snacks or treats, you eat healthier and it generally saves you time. win-win-win!